 But the psychological pain of not producing kept building until he couldn’t stand it anymore.
 He decided to finally beat that devil he calls “The Resistance”.

 He created a situation with no escape.
-Rented a cabin with only a typewriter, and shut off all other options.
+He rented a cabin with only a typewriter, and shut off all other options.

 “I had a book in mind and I had decided I would finish it or kill myself.
 I could not run away again, or let people down again, or let myself down again.
 This was it, do or die.”